Solving Nash Equilibria in Nonlinear Differential Games for Common-Pool Resources: One Dimensional Lake Problems

 \subsubsection{Results}

 We apply Algorithm 1.1 to solve the cases with $n=2$ and 3, and $M=179$ and 240, respectively, on the state space $[0,6]$ with $\Delta=0.01$ (i.e., the number of $P_{i}$ is $N=601$).
-Figures \ref{fig:FBNE-n2-1D}-\ref{fig:FBNE-n3-1D} show the total loadings $L$ (top-left panel) and velocity of $P$ (top-right panel) at each state $P$, simulation paths of loadings (bottom-left panel), and the value functions (bottom-right panel), for $n=2$ and 3 respectively.
-Each case with $M=179$ has only one steady state, 0.82 or 0.8 for $n=2$ or 3 respectively.
-Each case with $M=240$ has three steady states: when $n=2$, they are 0.58, 1.48, and 4.63, and when $n=3$, they are 0.57, 1.48, and 4.61, among which the middle point (i.e., the Skiba point) is not stable and the others are stable.
+Figure \ref{fig:FBNE-n2-1D} shows the total loadings $L$ (top-left panel) and velocity of $P$ (top-right panel) at each state $P$, simulation paths of loadings (bottom-left panel), and the value functions (bottom-right panel), for $n=2$.
+The case with $M=179$ has only one steady state, 0.88, and the case with $M=240$ has three steady states: 0.62, 1.44, and 4.68, among which the middle point (i.e., the Skiba point) is not stable and the others are stable.
 These are shown clearly in the simulation paths starting with different $P_{0}$ marked with diamond, which converge to stable steady states represented with circle, plus, mark, or square.
-Moreover, for the cases with the same $M$, the pattern of the loading functions is similar, while the case $n=3$ has higher loadings and lower welfares than the case $n=2$.
-Note that the value function has a kink or high curvature at a steady state, but it is continuous.
+Note that the value function has a kink or steep gradient at a steady state, but it is continuous.
 When a starting point $P_{0}$ is smaller than the Skiba point, its trajectory converges to the oligotrophic steady state, but when a starting point $P_{0}$ is larger than the Skiba point, its trajectory converges to the eutrophic steady state.
+Figure \ref{fig:FBNE-n3-1D} in Appendix A for the $n=3$ case has the same patterns, while the case $n=3$ has higher loadings and lower welfares than the case $n=2$.
+Figure \ref{fig:Accuracy-FBNE1D} in Appendix A displays the values of common logarithms of the difference between the converged strategy function $G(P)$ and $-1/V'(P)$ at 100 randomly chosen states, where $V(P)$ is the converged value function and $V'(P)$ is estimated with a finite difference method.
+It shows that the difference is small at states that are not close to the locations where the strategy function jumps.
+At the jumps, however, $V'$ does not exist, which leads to larger differences in their vicinity.
+Compared with the OLNE solution in Section \ref{subsec:Open-loop-Nash-Equilibrium-1D}, the FBNE solution has different numbers of steady states and jumps of the strategy functions.
+Compared with the partial solution provided by Kossioris et al. (2008), our FBNE solution is defined on the whole state space $[0,6]$.
+Moreover, our solution also confirms the finding of Dockner and Wagener (2014) about the existence of a discontinuous Markov-perfect equilibrium strategy.